 But teeth and hair have more similarities than you think.
 Let’s review what they’re made of!

-Teeth are made of pulp, dentin, enamel and cementum.
+Teeth are made of pulp, keratin, dentin, enamel and cementum.
 Enamel is the outer layer that we see and is the hardest substance in the human body.
 Composed of crystalline calcium phosphate, enamel is porous, so it absorbs outside substances.
 It’s also semi-translucent, which allows the dentin (yellow layer) to show through.
 If we refer to dentistry 101, the weaker your enamel, the more your enamel absorbs color from food, and the more dentin shows through so teeth look discolored.

-Hair is made of keratin, which is a protein.
+Like teeth, hair also contains the protein keratin.
 It’s porosity ranges, but increases with age and repeated chemical treatments.
 As we age, our natural hair color fades and often turns gray.
 The more porous your hair is, the more it absorbs water and chemicals like hair dye.

 So what does hair have to do with professional teeth whitening?

 Both hair and teeth behave the same way as we age.
 They become weaker, and while hair color fades, teeth appear yellow.
 Nowadays, the solution to both of these issues is easy.
 Get your hair colored, and see the dentist for professional teeth whitening.

 Here’s another connection…do you only need to get your hair colored once and then it’s perfect for the rest of your life?
 Of course not!
 Hair color fades, roots grow in, and after six weeks you’re at the salon again for a professional touch-up.
 Teeth whitening works the same way!
 You may leave the dentist office with a perfectly white smile, but over time (and coffee), that brightness fades and you need to see your dentist again for a touch-up.